Mary Jane O'Donovan Rossa: Fenian activities

 O'Donovan wrote poetry for the Fenian newspaper The Irish People, writing under the pseudonyms "Cliodhna" and "M.J.I.".
 In 1865, the newspaper was suppressed and her husband was arrested.
 She became the secretary of the "ladies committee" which was tasked with collecting money for the families of incarcerated Fenians, which went on to raise funds for the nearly 3000 families needing help.
 O'Donovan resigned from the committee in March 1867 as police suspected she was using the money to fund the IRB.
 She wrote to William Ewart Gladstone to lobby for her husband's release, but received no reply.

 Life in America

-Following the advice of her husband, O'Donovan emigrated to New York.
+Following the advice of her husband, O'Donovan emigrated to New York City.
 Her fare was paid by Richard Pigott.
 She supported herself by public speaking, writing, and giving elocution lessons.
 Her only volume of poetry, Irish lyrical poems, was published in 1868 in New York.
 Her husband was released from prison in January 1871, and joined her in New York, where they lived for the next 20 years at 1009 Hancock Street, Brooklyn.
 The family moved to Staten Island after the death of their son Maxwell in 1893.